Division of Parks and Outdoor Recreation Permits

-Various types of permits are required in state park managed areas to allow certain uses that would otherwise be restricted by regulation or policy.
-Please note that permits are not needed for regular park activities such as camping, hiking, boating, etc.
+Two types of permits are available within areas managed by the Division of Parks and Outdoor Recreation for activities that are restricted by statute, regulation, park plan, or policy.
+Please note that permits are not needed for regular recreational activities within the park system, such as camping, hiking, boating, skiing, etc.

 Special Use Permit Application (PDF) - Included with the application is a list of standard, general stipulations.
 When you are issued a permit, it may also include additional special stipulations applicable to your specific situation.
 Please return your completed application to the park office located nearest you.

-Other activities that require a Special Use Permit:
+Other Activities that require a Special Park Use Permit:

 Field Archaeology Permit - required for archaeology work on state land.